topnodrog/JunctionGenerator/iterations/v4-streamlit-ui-overhaul/README.md

 - Model selections for different agent roles
 - Embedding model configuration

-All settings are saved to an `env_vars.json` file, which is automatically loaded when Archon starts.
+All settings are saved to an `env_vars.json` file, which is automatically loaded when JunctionGenerator starts.

 ### Database Setup